oasis-tcs/openc2-usecases/SBOM-PoC/NSAGoals.md

 4. Yuuki actuators provided to other virtual plugfest participants as test devices for interworking using OpenC2.

-5. TBS  (Dave, Joe and Celeste may have specific information that they wish to state as NSA Contributions to PoC?)
+5. TBS  (Dave, Bo, Joe and Celeste may have specific information that they wish to state as NSA Contributions to PoC?)